JoinColony/colonyJS/docs/_API_TokenClient.md

 order: 3
 ---

 The `TokenClient` is a standard interface for interactions with methods and events described in `Token.sol`.
-These interactions are extended from the ERC20 and ERC20Extended standard token interfaces and are generally concerned with managing the native token assigned to a colony.
+These interactions are extended from the ERC20 and DSToken standard token interfaces and are generally concerned with managing the native token assigned to a colony.
 This includes operations such as minting tokens, burning tokens, and transferring tokens.

 ==TOC==